Please note the library is closed to visitors until late 2019. Apologies for any inconvenience caused.

 Did you know you can search for a particular book in the library collection on iDiscover?
 If a book is held in the Cory Library it will list ‘Botanic Gardens: C. Library’ as its holding library.

 Also in the Cafe we have Matthew’s Library, where you will find a collection of children’s picture books based on the natural world.

-For library queries please contact the Cory Library Manager, Jenny Kirkham: firstname.lastname@example.org
+For library queries please email the Cory Library Manager.

 From time to time the Library Manager writes about the collection for the University of Cambridge Museums blog.
-Click the links below to read her posts:
+Read her contributions below:

 The Garden’s Herbarium holds the collection of dried plant material, numbering around 15,000 specimens, accumulated since 1846 as a partial record of the plants cultivated or studied in the Garden.

 The Herbarium sheets carry detailed information, including growth characteristics, flowering time, pollination systems and breeding behaviour, as well as data concerning plant origin.